top of page

 Nowadays my work is far less plagiarised and, thankfully, a bit more successful.
 I like to write about family, identity and the concept of 'home', and often blur the lines between poetry and prose.

 Just before the pandemic I wrote a memoir called Bridie, Darling about my relationship with my amazing dad Patrick, who died in 2018.
 Then, in early 2023, I received DYCP funding from the Arts Council to work on translating some of my experiences into fiction, specifically for a young adult audience.
-The opening to this new, experimental manuscript - which is currently called Stone Galaxies - won me the Northern Debut Awards for YA fiction at the Northern Writers Awards in June of this year.
+The opening to this new, experimental manuscript - which is currently called Stone Galaxies - won me the Northern Debut Awards for YA fiction at the Northern Writers Awards in June 2023.
+I signed with my agent, Lucy Irvine, in December and this year we have been working on a finished version of the manuscript to submit to publishing houses.

 Writing Commissions